Call for a Free Estimate (704) 289-7792

 Electricians in Charlotte, NC

 Electrical wiring systems for all buildings pass through breaker panels.
 These panels exist as a means to protect the house and its appliances from power surges.
 They may be one of the most important electrical installations in your home.
-However, did you know that a house may have more than one breaker panel installed?
-The secondary breaker box is called a sub-panel.
-A sub-panel installation serves to split the load for the building to cover multiple areas.
-It can also be used to isolate one part of the building from another electrically.
-The real question is, what makes a sub-panel different from the main panel?
-As Charlotte Electricians, we see these all the time.

-What’s the Main Panel?
+Sub Panel vs Main PanelWhat’s the Main Panel?

-The main panel is the breaker panel that takes the initial connection of electricity to your home.
+The main panel is the electrical breaker box that takes the initial connection of electricity to your home.
 It’s the first line of defense against electrical surges and can help to protect both you and your appliances from damage.
 The main panel (also called the service entrance panel) is the point where you can disconnect your home from the grid since it connects directly to your power company’s supply.
 All other panels, aside from the main one, are known as sub-panels.

 Sub-panels are like a waypoint to direct electrical power to a different part of your premises.
 They perform a lot of the same tasks as the main panel, such as ensuring electrical appliances don’t get fried by power surges.
 Just like the main panel, the sub-panel contains a series of fuses and circuit breakers that interrupt the flow if they detect too large a current passing through them.

-electrical-panel-in-homeWhy Use a Sub Panel vs. the Main Panel
+How Does a Sub Panel Work?Why Use a Sub Panel vs. the Main Panel

 Generally, using a sub-panel over the main panel offers a lot of flexibility for your home’s electrical systems.
 There are a few extremely common use-cases that we encounter when it comes to installing sub-panels.
 Among these are: